 Mathematics

-In mathematics, we aim for fluency with mathematical concepts, competence with the basic skills needed for the fluency to develop.
-We also practice mathematical thinking and the logic needed to convince others, to be convinced by them, to change one’s mind when necessary, and to hold one’s ground when needed.
-We also aim to ensure that the students have the base they need for tenth grade high school math work.
-That means basic algebra – evaluating & simplifying expressions, and solving equations - as well as an introduction to many topics, among them: analytic geometry (1st degree functions in depth; other common functions in an elementary way); hands-on practice with probability, fundamental ideas in statistics, and using the power of algebra (starting with the answer) in word problems.
-The farm/business provides opportunities for students to see the efficiency of math and its notation, and to solve problems meaningful to their lives.
-It also develops skills in organization and presentation of information and thought – the same niche as word problems in textbooks, but in a more palatable way.
+Using textbooks and other sources, the students construct the base they need to succeed in tenth grade high school math work.
+That means basic algebra – evaluating & simplifying expressions and solving equations - as well as an introduction to topics including geometry, probability, statistics, and word problems.
+The farm and student-led business provide opportunities for students to see the efficiency of math and its notation, and to solve problems meaningful to their lives.
+It also develops skills in organization and presentation of information and thought.

 Art